EndPointCorp/end-point-blog/2011/07/22/rails-optimization-advanced-techniques.html.md

 end
 ```

 With the changes described here (caching a serializable hash with the Solr results and total count, generating a WillPaginate:Collection object, and defining the Sweepers to clear the cache), I saw great improvements in performance.
-The standard "index" page request does not hit the database at all for users not logged in nor does it experience the sluggish object instantiation.
+The standard “index” page request does not hit the database at all for users not logged in nor does it experience the sluggish object instantiation.
 My waterfall now looks like this:

 <img alt="" border="0" id="BLOGGER_PHOTO_ID_5628578620851292354" src="/blog/2011/07/22/rails-optimization-advanced-techniques/image-1.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;"/>